-MODERATE RISK commission, commission However, if commission maps by 2/3 supermajo partisan bias in the redistricting process in the balance of the advisory n map submission thresholds, and legislative map approval requirements. plans are rejected twice, the legislature may be able to amend and approve rity vote.
-And while allowing the legislature to amend the maps is a red constraint certainly helps limit partisan abuse. --- --
+MODERATE RISK There are constraints on partisan bias in the redistricting process in the balance of the advisory commission, commission map submission thresholds, and legislative map approval requirements.
+However, if commission plans are rejected twice, the legislature may be able to amend and approve maps by 2/3 supermajority vote.
+And while allowing the legislature to amend the maps is a red flag, the 2% population constraint certainly helps limit partisan abuse. --------------- --

-LOW RISK The redistricting criteria are strong and embedded within the Constitution, prohibiting intentionally favoring incumbents, parties, and candidates for office while also promoting competitiveness.
-Beyond that, maps must also be compact and contiguous, preserve political subdivisions, protect communities of interest, and preserve the cores of prior districts.
+The redistricting criteria are strong and embedded within the Constitution, prohibiting intentionally favoring incumbents, parties, and candidates for office while also promoting competitiveness.
+Beyond that, maps must also be compact and contiguous, preserve political subdivisions, protect LOW RISK communities of interest, and preserve the cores of prior districts.
 The only criteria established through statute is the prohibition of prison gerrymandering.
 This cycle represents the first since the protection of Section 5 of the Voting Rights Act was weakened in Shelby County v.
 Holder.
 The absence of a preclearance requirement may change the redistricting calculus.